takari/polyglot-maven/README.md

     ./tesla-polyglot-*/bin/mvn

 Polyglot for Maven includes a copy of maven 3.1.0, which isn't 100% backwards compatible with maven 2.0.
 Specifically, some maven plugins might not work.
-Virtually all do however, so it is feasible to move the unzipped directory and put that pmaven-*/bin on your path either inplace of or before your existing mvn binary.
+The Tesla Polyglot distribution is just like a normal Maven distribution and can be used like one.

 There is a translate command that will translate between different language's versions of pom.*
 (and in the case of Clojure, read (not write) Leiningen's project.clj).
 It works by looking at